sergey-samoylov/AdventureInPython/English_version/Chapter_01.md

 ### 🔹 Variables — Naming the Nameless

-A variable stores data.
+A variable "stores" data.
 Think of it as a digital memory crystal.
+(In fact variables are just links to actual data in a computer.
+But this secret will be explained later in the book.)

 ```python
 name: str = "Hero"